c7f-m0d3/sandbox_compat/README.md

 ## Exploitation

 I identified only one issue during code review, where the `flags` register is not sanitized during transistion from userland to kernelland.

-The potential exploitation scenario is setting `direction flag` (DF) in order to change semantics of some string instructions during kernelland execution.
+The potential exploitation scenario is setting `direction flag` (DF) in order to change semantics of some *string instructions* during kernelland execution.

-Searching for `rep` prefix in provided binary gives interesting fragment in `path_ok` subroutine:
+Searching for `rep` prefix in provided binary gives interesting fragment from `path_ok` subroutine:
 ```
 0000000000001340 <path_ok.part.0>:
     ...